-If you are aged 50 to 59 you may be able to retire from office and receive payment of your benefits immediately but payment of benefits before age 60 is only possible with your council’s consent.
+If you are aged 50 to 54 you may be able to retire from office and receive payment of your benefits immediately but payment of benefits before age 55 is only possible with your council’s consent.
 This is a council discretion and under the LGPS your council’s policy with regard to this must be included on their Policy Statement.

+Please note, benefits paid before the age of 55 would be unauthorised under HM Revenue and Customs tax rules and would be subject to significant tax charges.

 Will my pension and lump sum be reduced if I retire early?